 The introduction should provide some basic context for your topic.
-What are the parameters of the topic (e.g., are you limiting the topic to a specific time period; are you focusing on a particular subset of the topic)?
-The introduction might discuss landmark studies or present some of the main perspectives on your topic.
-Finally, the introduction might end with a thesis statement that addresses central themes throughout the literature or that places your stance on the topic in the context of what previous researchers have found.
+What are the parameters of the topic (e.g., are you limiting the topic to a specific time period; are you

 The body of the literature review discusses sources using a clear organizational framework.
 It should synthesize common points of view and highlight points of disagreement.
 Below are a few methods you might use to organize your ideas in the body of the literature review.